EsriPS/vr-unity-tutorials/README.md

 ### Unity SDK

 The projects in this repository were developed using the 1.1.0 release of the Maps SDK for Unity.
-Follow the steps below to ensure the SDK is set up correctly.
+Follow the steps below to download the Maps SDK for Unity and fetch an API Key from the ArcGIS Developers site.

-* Follow to the [Unity documentation](https://developers.arcgis.com/unity/get-started) on the ArcGIS Developers site to download the plugin.
+* Follow the [Unity documentation](https://developers.arcgis.com/unity/get-started) on the ArcGIS Developers site to download the plugin and fetch an API Key.
-* Once you have the ***arcgis-maps-sdk-unity-1.1.0.tgz*** file download, ensure this lives in the ***C:\Temp*** directory on your machine.
+* Once you have the ***arcgis-maps-sdk-unity-1.1.0.tgz*** file downloaded, ensure this is placed in the ***C:\Temp*** directory on your machine and also keep the API Key handy because it will used to configure the plugin.

 ### FBX Models
 Whether you plan to explore the VR or Realtime aspect of this repository, there are a number of FBX files that need to be placed in the correct location before you launch these Unity projects for the first time.